tedhavelka/hello-world/README.md

 # Ok now working on README.md text file in a first created branch.
 Need to
 # find documentation and or tutorial for branching, merging and other
-# basic GIT actions at the command line. - TMH
+# basic GIT actions at the command line.
+#
+# Hmm, I'm not seeing a place in which to make commit notes.
+This is
+# really important . . .
+TMH

 # --- OEF ---